VerseDB organizes comics into three levels: Titles, Series, and Issues. Each level does something different when you collect, track, or review.

 - Story arc connections

-- Options to add to collection, wishlist, or mark as read
+- Buttons to add to collection, mark as read, or add to a list

 |---|---|---|